JaineshPathak/CSC8502-Graphics/README.md

 The main sourse code is inside the "Blank Project" folder (sorry for misleading name).
 The rest of the folder are tutorials provided by University.

 # How to Run?
-- Go to x64 > Debug > Coursework.exe
-OR
-- Make sure in visual studio you are in Debug mode
+- Make sure in visual studio you are in Debug or Release mode
 - Set the Coursework project as the startup project
 - Make a clean build and run